Shingle Creek Chevon

-So head over to our products page and recipes page to get some ideas on how you can make a tasty, healthy change for the better with Shingle Creek Chevon.
+So head over to our products page to get some inspiration on how you can make a tasty, healthy change for the better with Shingle Creek Chevon.
 Pick up a bottle of Clyde Village Pinot Noir or Shaky Bridge Pinot Noir when you make your order to enjoy one of the tastiest food and wine pairings you’ve had in a while!

 View our products

-We offer a complete range of Boer Goat meat cuts and small goods
+We offer a range of popular goat meat cuts and small goods